Sexual Harassment Training Requirements for New York Employers

 - Live or in-person training where those who present ask employees questions, or make time throughout presenting to allow for questions

-Content guidelines from New York City and New York State.
+Content Guidelines from New York City and New York State

-Both New York State and New York City have a great deal of specific sexual harassment training requirements to be included in the training material.
+Both New York State and New York City have a great deal of specific sexual harassment training requirements to be included in the workplace training material.
 Typically, New York City’s guidelines require a greater degree of specificity.

-Any organization under New York State’s guidelines looking to create their own training content can look to the New Yorks’s sexual harassment prevention training model.
+Any organization under New York State’s guidelines looking to create their own training content can look to New York’s sexual harassment prevention training model.
 Additionally, the state has provided case studies that use realistic workplace scenarios to illustrate prevention practices and concepts (Note: The state has also provided a model sexual harassment policy, and a model sexual harassment complaint form).